-Regardless of whether you are in the planning stage of your holiday or jetting off next week, it is important to plan fully in order to prevent or rectify and emergency abroad.
+Regardless of whether you are in the planning stage of your holiday, jetting off next week or trying to reassure a loved one that you’ll be ok, it is important to know how to stay safe while travelling.

-It is important to report your loss or theft to local authorities e.g police.
-A report could prove useful when trying to obtain replacement travel documents, so it is important to notify authorities as soon as you notice the loss of your items.
+First step; it’s important to report the loss or theft to local authorities e.g police.
+A report will prove useful when trying to obtain replacement travel documents, so it’s important to notify authorities as soon as you can.

 While taking necessary precautions to report the loss is important, it is also vital to attempt to obtain replacement documents as quickly as possible.